CopilotKit/with-pydantic-ai/README.md

-# CopilotKit <> PydanticAI Starter
+# CopilotKit <> Pydantic AI Starter

-This is a starter template for building AI agents using [PydanticAI](https://ai.pydantic.dev/) and [CopilotKit](https://copilotkit.ai).
+This is a starter template for building AI agents using [Pydantic AI](https://ai.pydantic.dev/) and [CopilotKit](https://copilotkit.ai).
 It provides a modern Next.js application with an integrated investment analyst agent that can research stocks, analyze market data, and provide investment insights.

 ## Prerequisites

 - Node.js 18+
 - Python 3.8+
-- OpenAI API Key (for the PydanticAI agent)
+- OpenAI API Key (for the Pydantic AI agent)
 - Any of the following package managers:
   - pnpm (recommended)
   - npm